JuliaStats/MixedModels.jl/docs/src/constructors.md

 In observational studies it is common to encounter *partially crossed* grouping factors.
 For example, the *InstEval* data are course evaluations by students, `G`, of instructors, `H`.
-Additional covariates include the academic department, `H`, in which the course was given and `A`, whether or not it was a service course.
+Additional covariates include the academic department, `I`, in which the course was given and `A`, whether or not it was a service course.
 ````julia
 julia> fm6 = fit!(lmm(@formula(Y ~ 1 + A * I + (1|G) + (1|H)), dat[:InstEval]))
 Linear mixed model fit by maximum likelihood